 London, Ontario, Canada

 Limoges, Serge; Ware, Colin; and Knight, William, "Displaying Correlations using Position, Motion, Point Size or Point Colour" (1989).
-Center for Coastal and Ocean Mapping.
+Graphics Interface.
 770.